Prag8855/aab/content/guides/permanent-residence.md

 ### 2. Apply for permanent residence

 This is no *[[Ausländerbehörde]]* appointment for this.
-You must **[use the Ausländerbehörde contact form](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait)** to send all the [required documents](#required-documents), and wait for them to contact you.
-This can take a few months.
+You must **[use the Ausländerbehörde contact form](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait)**, send all the [required documents](#required-documents), and wait for them to contact you.
+This can take [a few months](/guides/auslanderbehorde-wait-times).
 You might not get a confirmation email.

-When you use the contact form, choose the correct department.
-It could be a different department this time.
+When you use the contact form, choose departments E1 to E6.
+Do not choose departments B1 to B4.[^76]

 ### 3. Wait